 The waters of the Galápagos Marine Reserve are world-renowned for variety and abundance of all species but especially for Marlin: Striped, Blue and Black.
 And the undisputed capital of Galápagos Fishing is Puerto Baquerizo Moreno, San Cristóbal, from where a Park-licensed Vivencial Fishing boat can take you:

 Leodan is our 33’ (10m) custom-built offshore fishing boat.
 She is the last of the first generation Vivencial Fishing boats.
-Others have up-sized, but we are happy with her solidity, unique layout and stability.
+Others have up-sized, but we are happy with her solidity, unique layout and stability in choppy seas.
 Leodan is equipped with twin 200 HP outboard motors, GPS, fishfinder, outriggers and fighting chair.

 San Cristóbal offers an exceptional variety of species and spectacular locations to suit every type of angler, both inshore, for wahoo, tuna, grouper....
 (Pesca Chica) and offshore, for marlin, dorado, tuna ....
 (Pesca Altura).
 Leodan is perfect for either and you can even mix the two, depending on your preferences or where the fish are biting that day - We call that Pesca Mixta.